mcguinness/draft-mcguinness-token-exchange-target-service-discovery/draft-mcguinness-token-exchange-target-service-discovery.md

 supported_token_types
 : OPTIONAL.
 An array of strings indicating the token types that may be requested for this target service in a subsequent token exchange operation.
 Each string MUST be a valid absolute URI, as defined in {{RFC3986}}.
 Empty strings are not supported; array elements MUST contain non-empty URI strings.
 If the array would be empty or contain only empty strings, this field MUST be omitted from the response.
 If omitted, the client may use any token type supported by the authorization server.

+Multiple target service objects for the same audience MAY be returned with different resource(s) and scopes.
+The combination of `audience` and `resource` (the entire set of resources, when present) MUST be unique within the target service array.
+That is, no two objects in the array may have both the same `audience` value and the same set of `resource` values (when comparing arrays, the order of elements does not matter, but the complete set must match).

 If no target services are available for the given subject token and client, the authorization server returns an empty array `[]`.